LI-Jialu/CUHK_Treasure_Hunt/README.md

     - See what is following $_GET and $_Post
 5. For get, query should be in the following format: "?parameter1=value1&parameter2=value2"
 6. For post, query should be an associative array: {"parameter1":"value1", "parameter2" : "value2"}
-7. For post, even of the value is number, wrap it with a ""
+7. For post, even if the value is number, wrap it with a ""
+8. The return data for get will be a json encoded array
+    - Each element of the array will be an associative array
+    - Look at the php files to find out what are the keys (Look at what's following SELECT in $sql)
+    - Use json.decode(response.body) to retrieve the array of associative arrays
+    - Access the values as you would do normally: arr[0]['key']
+9. The return data for post will be either 'success' or 'fail' (not encoded)